LavoussierDev/holbertonschool-printf/Test/README.md

-Files in this folder are just for testing out printf function.
+# Backup Folder
+Files in this folder are backup files, in case we wanted to revert certain aspects of duplicated files, or any files in general.